How important is my video?

-The same four WSOC staff members judge each video submission for every Satellite and The Main Event.
+The same WSOC staff members judge each video submission for every Satellite and The Main Event.

 When are video submissions due?

-Deadlines for video submissions are specific to each satellite.
-Please go to the calendar on our website to get specific due dates for videos.
+Deadlines for video submissions are specific to each Satellite.
+Please go to the calendar on our website to get specific due dates for video submissions.
 Check out our calendar at: https://theworldseriesofcomedy.com/calendar.
 (Hint: We love it when you give us a YouTube video link with your registration!)